 Each year, the UW-Whitewater Department of Theatre/Dance offers a number of matinee performances for high schools.
 Talk back sessions are scheduled at the conclusion of each performance, allowing your students to ask the cast, crew and designers questions about the production.
 Due to teaching and class schedules not all members may be available at the talk back session.

-Please register your school early; seating is sometimes limited.
+Please register your school by June 30th to take advantage of these special offers.
 Questions?
 Contact the Theatre/Dance Office 262-472-1566 or email firstname.lastname@example.org

-To register today, click here and fill out the form.
+To register, click here and fill out the form.

-Once you have registered, we will send information on bus drop off and parking, study guides, and available teacher resource
+Once you have registered, we will send information on bus drop off and parking, study guides, and available teacher resources.